What causes Acne?

 Ultimately acne is caused by when the pores in your skin get blocked by bacteria, oils and dead skin cells.
 Not all acne is the same for every person who suffers with it; acne can appear and act in various ways and forms.

-If you’re from Nottingham and you wish to find the cause of your acne, feel free to book in a free consultation with our skin specialists to discuss this further.
+If you’re from Nottingham and you wish to find the cause of your acne, feel free to book in a consultation with our skin specialists to discuss this further.

 Types of Acne